Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Knowledge-driven edge cases

-Once the criteria have been clearly defined, the edge cases can be further classified into perception-related edge cases or trajectory-related edge cases (as done in this work), or lower-level subclasses, such as unusual objects, exceeding system limits, extreme values, or anomalies.
-Over time, some cross-organisation consensus may be built up to define which cases should be considered a potential edge case for further system development and verification, and which cases can be safely ignored because they are too rare, too imaginary, or not under the responsibility of the vehicle system. \end{itemize}
+Once the criteria have been clearly defined, the edge cases can be further classified into perception-related edge cases or trajectory-related edge cases (as done in this work), or lower-level subclasses, such as unusual objects, exceeding system limits, extreme values, or anomalies. \end{itemize}

-To summarize, the identification of edge cases presented in this section provides a qualitative approach, where knowledge from various sources can be used in a systematic manner to identify relevant edge cases without the need for large amounts of data.
-We identified three main steps for identifying knowledge-driven edge cases \cref{tab:summary_knowledge_driven} While significant work has been done on the individual steps, only \textcite{Babisch2023Leveraging} address all three steps while focusing on crash data analysis.
-In Step 1, \textcite{Babisch2023Leveraging} consider a combination of possible influencing factors, including crash causes and knowledge of traffic rules.
+To summarize, we identified three main steps for identifying knowledge-driven edge cases \cref{tab:summary_knowledge_driven}.
+While significant work has been done on the individual steps, only \textcite{Babisch2023Leveraging} conceptually address all three steps while focusing on crash data analysis.
+In Step 1, they consider a combination of possible influencing factors, including crash causes and knowledge of traffic rules.
 In Step 2, they focus on translating the influencing factors into an ontology that could be applied to the used crash data.
 In this Step, their work is limited to their used dataset since it uses a specific codebook and language.
 Other approaches listed for Step 2 in the table do not have such limitations and have gone further in the representation of relevant situations.
 In Step 3, \textcite{Babisch2023Leveraging} demonstrate the results of applying the ontology and suggest approaches for qualifying edge cases based on exposure or severity.
-This step requires further research to define criteria for edge case eligibility, as it can vary with the \ac{odd} of the \ac{ad} system.

-Although knowledge-driven edge cases may provide an efficient and proactive way of identifying potential edge cases without having to wait for sufficient data, the lack of real-world validation may introduce the risk of overseeing relevant driving scenarios and generating imaginary edge cases.
-As a mitigation, real-world data is used to verify the existence or reasonable probability of a knowledge-driven edge case.
-Also, they should be accompanied with other methods of edge case detection to ensure reliability and safety for \ac{ad} systems.